-Your AC is plugging away through another Oklahoma City summer and all of sudden your cool air stops blowing.
-You call an AC expert to come to your home and take a look and before it’s over you’re going to have to pay a pretty penny for the repair.
+Your A/C system is plugging away through another Oklahoma City summer and all of sudden your cool air stops coming out.
+You call an air conditioner expert to come to your home and take a look and before it’s over you’re going to have to pay a pretty penny for the repair.
 So at what point should you call it a day and just upgrade your current air conditioning equipment?

 Obviously as your system ages it’s likely to fail and lose efficiency.
-A/C systems over eight years old are now much less efficient than the current energy-efficient systems available today.
-Furthermore, if your AC is more than 14 years old, you are likely to lose more money over time to keep it running than if you just purchased a new, energy-efficient A/C system.
+A/C systems over nine years old are already much less efficient than the current energy-efficient models available today.
+But if your AC is more than 14 years old, you are likely to lose more money over time to keep it functioning than if you just purchased a new, energy-efficient A/C system.

-To piggyback on the statement above, at some point it’s going to cost more to replace parts and mend issues than it would to just purchase a new air conditioning system.
-Another factor to remember is R-22, the typical refrigerant for old cooling equipment, is being withdrawn from the market for the welfare of the environment.
-If your air conditioner was manufactured before 2010, you will probably see a spike in the fee for your refrigerant until you upgrade your system.
+To continue with the statement above, eventually it’s going to cost more to replace parts and mend issues than it would to just purchase a new air conditioning system.
+Another factor to remember is R-22, the common refrigerant for old cooling equipment, is being withdrawn from the market for the welfare of the environment.
+If your air conditioner was produced before 2010, you will probably see a spike in the cost of your refrigerant until you upgrade your system.

-Science is continuously advancing and with that comes more energy-efficient air conditioners.
-Equipment now tends to cost less to use because they are able to cool the home more efficiently, decreasing your cooling bills – and who doesn’t enjoy that?
+Science is continuously developing and with that comes more energy-efficient air conditioners.
+Equipment now tends to cost less to use because they can cool the home more efficiently, decreasing your cooling bills – and who doesn’t enjoy that?

-To set-up a no-charge in-home estimate to replace your old inefficient air conditioner, call Gordon's Service Experts Heating & Air Conditioning at 405-432-2197.
-We will pay you a visit, review your current cooling system, and review all of your options with you so you can make the ideal selection for your home.
-For further information about if now is the best time to upgrade, download our free Home Heating and Cooling for Dummies eBook.
+To set-up a no-charge in-home estimate to replace your current inefficient air conditioner, call Gordon's Service Experts at 405-432-2197.
+We will pay you a visit, evaluate your current cooling system, and go over all of your options with you so you can make the ideal selection for your home.
+For further information on if now is the best time to upgrade, download our free Home Heating and Cooling for Dummies eBook.